jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] Maus.
 Art Spiegelman
 - [] The Software Engineering at Google.
 Tom Manshreck
 - [] The Feynman Lectures on Physics
-- [] this is how they tell me the world ends.
+- [] This is how they tell me the world ends.
 Nicole Perlroth
 - [] Self-Reliance.
 Ralph Waldo Emerson
-- [] Si una Noche de Invierno un Viajero.
-Italo Calvino
 - [] where wizards stay up late.
 Katie Hafner
 - [] My Philosophy of Industry.
 Henry Ford
 - [] The Success of Open Source.
 Steven Weber
 - [] Hard drive bill gates and the making of the microsoft empire
 - [] Letters to a young scientist.
 Edward Osborne Wilson
+- [] Masters of Doom.
+David Kushner
 - [] Pale Blue Dot.
 Carl Sagan
 - [] Fish is Fish.
 Leo Lionni.
 Children's book
 - [] The Book of the Thousand Nights and a Night.
 Burton